Graduate Application Instructions

 Tuesday, January 16, 2018, is the application deadline for all Spitzer School graduate programs.
 Applications for admission are accepted for the following fall term only.
 Applicants will receive admission decisions in March.

-Start your online application now!
 City College only accepts applications submitted online.
 Required sections include personal information, educational history, and personal statement.
-You do not have to complete and submit the online application in one sitting—you may save and edit your application using your login credentials.
+You may save and edit your application using your login credentials; it does not have to completed and submitted in one sitting.
 Once you have completed the application to your satisfaction, you should submit it, after which you will not be able to make changes.
 Please do not mail materials that you have uploaded unless specifically requested by the Admissions Office.

-- Personal Statement/Essay: In up to 500 words, describe your interest in your chosen program of study and your reasons for pursuing a graduate degree.
+- Personal Statement/Essay (Personal Statement section): In up to 500 words, describe your interest in your chosen program of study and your reasons for pursuing a graduate degree.
 For Landscape Architecture, the essay should discuss your commitment to civic and environmental issues and indicate a level of comfort with and an understanding of changing environments emphasizing the place and importance of cities.

-- Resume/Curriculum Vitae: A resume of academic and employment history, awards, honors, etc.
+- Resume/Curriculum Vitae (Personal Statement section, at the bottom): A resume of your academic and employment history, awards, honors, and other skills and accomplishments.

-- GRE (optional): The Graduate Record Exam General Test (GRE) is optional for all programs.
+- GRE (optional, in Standardized Tests section): The Graduate Record Exam General Test (GRE) is optional for all programs.
 If you wish to have scores considered as part of your application, you should take the GRE no later than January of the same application year.
 (While there is no score required, a competitive candidate will score in the top 50th percentile on each of the three sections.)
 GRE score reports must come directly from ETS (Educational Testing Service) to be considered.
 GRE scores expire after five years.
 The Institutional Code for City College is 2083; City College does not use department codes.

-- Portfolio: A portfolio of creative work must be submitted in hard copy to the “Supporting Materials” address below.
+- Portfolio (submit in hard copy): A portfolio of creative work must be submitted in hard copy to the “Supporting Materials” address below.
 All work must be printed, and the portfolio should be no larger than 8.5″ x 14″ (216 x 356 mm).
 The portfolio should reflect your level of creative ability and can include drawing, painting, printmaking, sculpture, graphic design, furniture design, photography, crafts, or other types of work.
 Do not include the original artwork.
 The portfolio for post-professional degrees such as Urban Design and M Arch II should include design projects.
-The portfolio for Landscape Architecture should consist of creative work in the realm of human experience.

-- Application Fee: An application fee of US$125 is required via check or money order payable to The City College of New York and submitted to the “Supporting Materials” address below.
+- Application Fee (submit check or money order): An application fee of US$125 is required via check or money order payable to The City College of New York and submitted to the “Supporting Materials” address below.
 Please make sure that your name, program, and applicant ID are clearly specified with the payment.
 Application fees are non-refundable, not applicable toward any other fees, and subject to change.
 City College does not accept credit cards for payment of the application fee.
+If you are applying from abroad and would like to pay via wire transfer from a non-U.S. bank, please contact firstname.lastname@example.org for instructions.

 Materials not submitted online should be directed to: